 Trauma‑focused CBT, EMDR, and skills‑based therapies

 Trauma-focused cognitive behavioral therapy (CBT) helps reframe thoughts and face memories safely.
+It challenges negative beliefs formed during trauma.
 Eye Movement Desensitization and Reprocessing (EMDR) uses guided eye movements to process trauma.
+This helps the brain file memories correctly instead of keeping them active.
 Skills-based approaches, like Dialectical Behavior Therapy (DBT), teach emotion regulation and mindfulness.
 These are often first-line, with strong research backing their effectiveness in reducing symptoms.

 When medication helps; how clinicians balance risks/benefits